-Some Cassandra databases require authentication.
-You can configure the driver to pass your user name and password to the Cassandra server to authenticate the connection.
+Some Cassandra databases require you to authenticate your connection by providing a user name and password.

-To configure authentication on Windows:
+To configure authentication for Cassandra databases on Windows:

 - 1. To access authentication options, open the ODBC Data Source Administrator where you created the DSN, select the DSN, and then click Configure. - 2.
 In the Mechanism drop-down list, select User Name and Password. - 3.
-In the Username field, type an appropriate user name for accessing the Cassandra database. - 4.
+In the Username field, type the user name associated with the Cassandra database. - 4.
 In the Password field, type the password corresponding to the user name you typed above. - 5.
 To encrypt your credentials, select one of the following: - If the credentials are used only by the current Windows user, select Current User Only. - Or, if the credentials are used by all users on the current Windows machine, select All Users Of This Machine. - 6.
 To save your settings and close the dialog box, click OK.